DigitalPublishingToolkit/TOD18-Geoblocking/md/15LobatoandMeeseAustralia.md

 pay a higher price for cultural goods for much of the twentieth century.
 The country’s geographic isolation means higher shipping costs, lower levels of competition, and, in many cases, price gouging by media companies and publishers.
-Many incumbents have also been artificially protected by legislative bans on parallel-importing cheaper goods from overseas, keeping prices artificially high.
+Many incumbents have also been protected by legislative bans on parallel-importing cheaper goods from overseas, keeping prices artificially high.
 While these parallel import bans have been partly dismantled since the 1990s – imports of CDs are now permitted, reducing what were previously ‘exceptionally high’ prices